BinaryMuse/imgsible/README.md

 Architecture
 ------------

 > **Note:** This is in no way the ideal architecture.
-It has some drawbacks; see the ["Limitations" section](#limitations), below, for details.
+It has some drawbacks; see the "Pros" and "Cons" sections, below, for details.
 It does, however, solve some of my problems, so here it is. :)

 When a view needs to update the application-level state--for instance, when the user interacts with the UI--it uses the *Dispatcher*.
 The dispatcher is an object that references one or more *Stores* and dispatches *Actions* to each of them.